sadmansakib811/sadmansakib811/README.md

 ### <div align="left"> Web Developer</div>

-- 🔭 I’m currently working at
+- 🔭 I’m currently looking for a student or a full time job

 - 🌱 I’m currently learning Complete Redux Course [Learn with Sumit](https://learnwithsumit.com/)

-- 🤔 Technologies I would like to learn next: GraphQL, NextJs.
+- 🤔 Technologies I would like to learn next: GraphQL, VUE JS.

 - 👯 I’m looking to collaborate to